Unrecognized

 Be firm when training them, but also gentle and patient.
 Obedience school is also a good idea, especially when they are puppies – they will get socialised here and can make training easier for you!

 The Shichon is prone to the same health problems that their parents face.
-They are prone to intervertebral disc disease, epilepsy, cataracts, Brachycephalic ocular syndrome, tear stains, hip dysplasia, and Patella luxation.
+They are prone to intervertebral disc disease, epilepsy, cataracts, brachycephalic ocular syndrome, tear stains, hip dysplasia, and patellar luxation.

-They may also get gum disease, tooth loss, Brachycephaly, Renal dysplasia, Legg-Calve Perthes Disease, and various allergies.
-They are quite healthy dogs, however, mixed-breed dogs can inherit some issues from their parents.
+They may also get gum disease, tooth loss, renal dysplasia, Legg-Calve Perthes Disease, and various allergies.
+Although somewhat healthy, mixed breed dogs always have a risk of inheriting some health issues from their parents.

 It’s best to take your pup to the vet for regular check-ups, this way, you can catch problems early on and ensure that your pup is healthy as can be.